Juan-Jones/adablog/src/content/blog/how-to-start-freelancing.md

 In essence, freelancing is about leveraging one’s skills and expertise to create a career that offers both autonomy and the potential for growth, making it an attractive option for those seeking a non-traditional work lifestyle.

-Well, what is the [definition of freelancing](/what-is-freelancing); is a form of self-employment where individuals offer their skills and services to clients on a project-by-project basis, rather than working as an employee for a single company.
+Well, what is the [definition of freelancing](/blog/what-is-freelancing); is a form of self-employment where individuals offer their skills and services to clients on a project-by-project basis, rather than working as an employee for a single company.
 It provides the flexibility to work from anywhere and choose projects that align with one's skills and interests.
-According to [freelance statistics](/statistics-freelancers-should-know) around 59 million Americans freelanced in 2020, contributing over 1.2 trillion dollars U.S.D. to the economy.
+According to statistics around 59 million Americans freelanced in 2020, contributing over 1.2 trillion dollars U.S.D. to the economy.

 ## How to Start Freelancing